wcm-io/wcm-io-caconfig/editor/src/site/markdown/usage.md

 }
 ```

-The control which context-aware configurations are available on which content subtree in the system set the appropriate service properties or bundle header names as described in [Context-aware services][wcmio-caservice].
+The control which context-aware configurations are available on which content subtree in the system set the appropriate service properties or bundle header names as described in [Context-Aware Services][wcmio-caservice].

 ### Disable Editor on Publish